An Adversarial Model for Scheduling with Testing: Preliminaries

 which means that if $\ALG$ is $\rho$ competitive then so is $\ALG'$ and that there are worst-case instances for $\ALG$ only with jobs having upper limit at least $\rho$.

 \end{proof}

 \paragraph{Increasing or decreasing \ALG and \OPT.}

 Throughout the paper we sometimes consider worst-case instances consisting of only a few different job types.
+In order to do so we need to change carefully the parameters of a given instance, in such a way that the competitive ratio does not decrease and the number of distinct job types decreases.
 The following generic proposition allows us to do so in some cases.

 \begin{proposition} Fix some algorithm $\ALG$ and consider a family of instances described by some parameter $x\in[\ell,u]$, which could represent $p_j$ or $\ub_j$ for some job $j$ or for some set of jobs.
 Suppose that both $\OPT$ and $\ALG$ are linear in $x$ for the range $[\ell,u]$.
-Then the ratio $\ALG/\OPT$ does not decrease for at least one of the two choices $x=\ell$ or $x=u$.
+Then the ratio $\ALG/\OPT$ is maximized, among all choices of $x\in [\ell,u]$, for at least one of the two choices $x=\ell$ or $x=u$.
 Moreover, if $\OPT$ and $\ALG$ are increasing in $x$ with the same slope, then this holds for $x=\ell$. \end{proposition} \begin{proof} The proof follows from the fact that an expression of the form $\ALG/\OPT=(a+b x)/(a'+b' x)$ is monotone in $x$.
 Indeed its derivative is

 whose sign does not depend on $x$.
 The last statement follows from the fact that if $\ALG>\OPT$ and $0<\delta\leq \OPT$ then $(\ALG-\delta)/(\OPT-\delta) > \ALG/\OPT$.